wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 ### Passing Extra Arguments for HTML Attributes

-Much like CFWheels's [linkTo()](https://api.cfwheels.org/controller.linkto.html) function, any extra arguments that you pass to form helpers will be passed to the corresponding HTML tag as attributes.
+Much like Wheels's [linkTo()](https://api.cfwheels.org/controller.linkto.html) function, any extra arguments that you pass to form helpers will be passed to the corresponding HTML tag as attributes.

 For example, if we wanted to define a `class` on our starting form tag, we just pass that as an extra argument to [startFormTag()](https://api.cfwheels.org/controller.startformtag.html):